Alfred Gilbert: Creative period

 In this period, Gilbert made statues of Donald Mackay, 11th Lord Reay, and prison reformer John Howard.
-He made memorials of the Duke of Clarence and of Lord Arthur Russell, and a memorial font for the son of the 4th Marquess of Bath.
+He produced memorials of the Duke of Clarence and of Lord Arthur Russell, and a memorial font for the son of the 4th Marquess of Bath.
 He produced busts of Cyril Flower, John R. Clayton (later broken up by the artist), George Frederic Watts, Henry Tate, George Birdwood, Richard Owen and George Grove.
 He also designed the statue of David Davies of Llandinam which stands in front of the Barry Docks offices.

 Gilbert was made a member of the Royal Academy of Arts in 1892.
 He received many other honours, such as Royal Victorian Order of the fourth class (1897).
 He became a member of the International Society of Sculptors, Painters and Gravers and in 1889 he won the Grand Prix at the Exposition Universelle in Paris.
-Unfortunately, as his fame grew, his private life began to fall apart.
 By the time of Boehm's death in 1890, Gilbert had become England's best known living sculptor.
 He was a member of the Athenaeum and Garrick clubs in London and was a well-known figure with his cape, sombrero and walking-stick.
 His friends included the artists Watts, Edward Burne-Jones, Frederic Leighton and James Abbott McNeill Whistler.
-Befriending Princess Louise had brought him into high society and he built a large house for his family with an attached studio in 16 Maida Vale, in north London, yet Gilbert's generous and extravagant lifestyle was leading him into debt.
-Moreover, his wife Alice was not at ease in London society and preferred to stay in a rented house in Gomshall, Surrey; soon after the unveiling of the Shaftesbury Memorial Fountain, Alice had a breakdown and was committed to an asylum.
-Without Boehm to advise him, Gilbert found it difficult to track commissions.
-He almost never drew up contracts with clients and thus it was easy for disagreements to arise.
+Befriending Princess Louise had brought him into high society and he built a large house for his family with an attached studio in 16 Maida Vale, in north London.
+Gilbert's generous and extravagant lifestyle was leading him into debt and as his fame grew, his private life began to fall apart.
+His wife Alice was not at ease in London society and preferred to stay in a rented house in Gomshall, Surrey; soon after the unveiling of the Shaftesbury Memorial Fountain, she had a breakdown and was committed to an asylum.
+Without Boehm to advise him, Gilbert found it difficult to track his commissions.
+He almost never drew up contracts with clients and it was easy for disagreements to arise.